Island peak Climbing With Everest Base Camp Trek - 20 Days

 -Included meals: BLD

-The trail descends steeply downward so we need to walk cautiously as our shaky legs continuously battle the rocky terrain.
-After crossing the suspension bridges over the fast-flowing Dudh Koshi and its tributaries, the trail becomes more level and natural.
-After our arrival in Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
-Overnight in Lukla.
+The trail descends sharply, requiring careful steps as tired legs navigate the rocky terrain.
+After crossing several suspension bridges spanning the fast-flowing Dudh Koshi River and its tributaries, the path gradually levels out and becomes easier to walk.
+Upon reaching Lukla, we take time to stretch our legs and reflect on the memorable experiences of the past few weeks.
+Overnight stay is in Lukla.

 -Included meals: BLD